 Microgreen Tray Drainage Concerns

-If you add too much water in your watering tray, it will overflow.
+If you add too much water to your watering tray, it will overflow.
 This is because water is displaced when you place the planting tray.
 Critically, it is important to add enough water that the plants in the microgreen growing trays will absorb up into the soil media.
-Be care to not add so much water to cause an overflow.
+Be careful to not add so much water to cause an overflow.